-Kayla Merrill enters her third season as an assistant coach with the Husson softball team in 2018.
+Kayla Merrill enters her fourth season as an assistant coach with the Husson softball team in 2019.

-Since joining the coaching staff prior to the 2016 season, Merrill has helped guide the Husson softball program to one winning season with a combined 43-38 (.531) record and a 18-6 mark in conference play with one North Atlantic Conference (NAC) Regular Season titles, while coaching one Conference Rookie of the Year, one Conference Senior Scholar Athlete of the Year, one Eastern College Athletic Conference (ECAC) New England Rookie of the Year, and eight All-Conference, two Conference All-Sportsmanship, four Conference All-Tournament Team, nine Conference All-Academic, one College Sports Information Directors of America (CoSIDA) Academic All-District, one National Fastpitch Coaches Association (NFCA) All-New England, two All-ECAC selections and two Eagle Award winners.
+Since joining the coaching staff prior to the 2016 season, Merrill has helped guide the Husson softball program to two winning seasons with a combined 66-53 (.555) record and a 24-8 mark in conference play with two North Atlantic Conference (NAC) Regular Season titles, a NAC Championship and a berth to the NCAA Tournament, while coaching one Conference Rookie of the Year, one Conference Senior Scholar Athlete of the Year, one Conference Pitcher of the Year, one Eastern College Athletic Conference (ECAC) New England Rookie of the Year, and 13 All-Conference, three Conference All-Sportsmanship, one Conference Tournament MVP, seven Conference All-Tournament Team, 16 Conference All-Academic, one College Sports Information Directors of America (CoSIDA) Academic All-District, two National Fastpitch Coaches Association (NFCA) All-New England, two All-ECAC selections and three Eagle Award winners.

 Prior to joining the Eagle coaching staff, Merrill was a four-year letterwinner for the Eagles as a pitcher/infielder from 2012-15.
 She helped guide the team to four-straight NAC regular season and tournament titles and was named Player of the Year in 2014 and Player and Pitcher of the Year in 2015, becoming the first player in league history to win both awards in the same season and twice be named Player of the Year.